Last Updated on January 2, 2022

-Confused which one to choose among Convertkit vs ActiveCampaign as your email marketing tool?
+Are you confused about which one to choose among Convertkit vs ActiveCampaign, as your email marketing tool?

 Especially in terms of reporting and automation, ActiveCampaign has the edge over Convertkit.